nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

-The example inputs in the user guide can be used for manual testing.
+The example inputs in the [User Guide](https://github.com/AY2122s2-CS2113-F12-3/tp/blob/master/docs/UserGuide.md) can be used for manual testing.